London Weekend Television

 LWT (New Season Promo) - 1996

 Promoting the Autumn 1996 season of entertainment on LWT, proudly proclaiming the weekend to be the best days of the week.
-Although the main station branding was still on the 1993-1996 striped look at this point, the promo is already starting to bear some signs of the separated colour lettering that would follow in the next rebrand.
+Although the main station branding was still on the 1993-1996 striped look at this point, the promo is already starting to bear some signs of the separated colour lettering rebrand for the channel that would follow only a few weeks later as part of the new season of shows.

 LWT (Promo) - 1997